Lucy-Family-Institute/presqt/docs/under_development.rst

 SuAVE Integration
 -----------------
 SuAVE (http://suave.sdsc.edu/) is a platform for managing surveys.
 Surveys include data files, associated images/icons, and annotations.
-The surveys can be visualized using several SuAVE data views, which can be shared and annotated.
+The survey can be visualized using several SuAVE data views, which can be shared and annotated.

 SuAVE's survey visualization is an excellent partner for PresQT adding the visualization of